321zhou-zhou/ICD-Loss-ReID-Training/README.md

 This is an **initial public release** of the original training project.

 - The code structure and coding style are kept close to the original implementation.
-- The ICD module has passed a CPU forward/backward smoke test.
 - The arXiv manuscript and citation information will be added later.

 The current ICD integration is intended for the global ViT branch with: